MrWindDog/wallpaper-engine-mac/README.md

 Download the .dmg file to local and drag the `.app` application file under `/Applications` folder

 ## Usage
+Hey!
+This is a revamp of "Open Wallpaper Engine" by Haren Chen, from adding new features to refining existing ones, this new project serves as a continuation to his original concept.

+## Usage (Original from Haren Chen)
 Hi there!
 I hosted a chat group on QQ: `228230228`
 Guys If you are interested in contributing to this project, please